chongtianfeiyu/gitnote/Javanote.md

 			System.out.println(ts);
 >
 			//use TreeMap class
-			//class apple do not has implements the interface comparator itself that we must implement it by ourselves.In this sample，we use anonymous class to override the func of compare() in the interface Compatator.
+			//the ke class apple do not has implements the interface comparator itself that we must implement it by ourselves.In this sample，we use anonymous class to override the func of compare() in the interface Compatator.
 			TreeMap<apple,Integer> ts1 = new TreeMap<>(new Comparator<apple>(){
 			//use anonymous class to override the func compare() in the interface Comparator to provide a Comparator object for TreeMap.
 			@Override